Temporary Resident Visa for Canada

 If you’re thinking of applying for a super visa, you can contact Immigroup for a consultation.
 We will help you determine your likelihood of success and we will detail the application procedure and types of evidence needed to support your case.

-What is the Low Income Cutt Off (LICO)?
+What is the Low Income Cutt Off (LICO) for Super Visas?

 The LICO is the amount of money your child or grandchild needs to be making satisfy Citizenship and Immigration Canada that he or she can afford to support you (and your spouse) on a super visa.
 Unfortunately, the current income ammounts are not publicly available at this time.
 Contact Citizenship and Immigration Canada to find out the ammounts.

-What happens if I overstayed on my Visitor Visa?
+What happens if I overstayed on my Canadian Visitor Visa?

 If you have stayed longer than the amount of time your visa was valid for, or that the length of time a border officer advised you that you may stay in Canada, this is an issue that could cause problems for your travel plans in the future.